-Factors that may increase the risk of suicidal ideation include mental health disorders such as:
+Things that may raise the risk of suicidal ideation are mental health problems, such as:

 - Posttraumatic stress disorder (PTSD)

 Other things that may raise the risk are: